Perfumer Bertrand Duchaufour

 When Duchaufour’s work is discussed, you often see words such as translucent, sheer, radiant, weightless.
 I only know a small fraction of his work, but I’m interested in the meaning of this weightless quality.

 Duchaufour separates scent from other material qualities that our noses identify as weight, viscosity, density.
 Removing what reads to the nose as mass or palpability from identifiable aromas gives fascinating results.
 The perfumes aren’t less complex or thinner than traditional perfumes.
 They are not simply diminished.
-They become twisted in a manner that implicitly makes us question the works until we’ve come to some understanding of them.
+They become twisted in a manner that raises questions.
 Timbuktu feels not so much like an incense fragrance, but an answer the question, is light a wave or a particle?
-Timbuktu’s radiance says wave.
+(Timbuktu’s radiance says wave.)
 Can the flavor of Turkish Delight be imprinted like a permanent watermark on a perfume?
 (Yes, Traversée du Bosphore)